Aetherinox/node-toasted-notifier/README.md

 ## What is ntfy-toast

-[ntfy-toast](https://github.com/Aetherinox/ntfy-toast) is a package included in this repo, which services notifications for users running Windows 8 - 11.
+This node package `toasted-notifier` utilizes a custom built library known as [ntfy-toast](https://github.com/Aetherinox/ntfy-toast) in order to show notifications on a user's system.

+When you add this node package to your application and send a notification, data will be sent from this node package `toasted-notifier` over to [ntfy-toast](https://github.com/Aetherinox/ntfy-toast) with the details about what the notification should say to the user.
+Think of `toasted-notifier` as a wrapper that handles the communication between your app, and the notification app itself. `toasted-notifier` will do all of the talking between your app and [ntfy-toast](https://github.com/Aetherinox/ntfy-toast) each time a notification is triggered to be sent.

-It is based on [SnoreToast](https://github.com/KDE/snoretoast), but has been updated with numerous features.
+[ntfy-toast](https://github.com/Aetherinox/ntfy-toast) is based on [SnoreToast](https://github.com/KDE/snoretoast), but has been updated with numerous new features.

 <br />